Chibi-Scheme

 #include <chibi/eval.h>

-All definitions begin with a "sexp_" prefix, or "SEXP_" for constants.
+All definitions begin with a "sexp_" prefix, or "SEXP_" for constants (deliberately chosen not to conflict with other Scheme implementations which typically use "scm_").
 In addition to the prototypes and utility macros, this includes the following type definitions:

 sexp- an s-expression, used to represent all Scheme objectssexp_uint_t- an unsigned integer using as many bits as sexpsexp_sint_t- a signed integer using as many bits as sexp